-Children in the North East are at greater risk of being subject to family court proceedings (both public and private) than in any other area in England (20.1% higher than the England and Wales average) (MoJ 2018).2 The North East and North West account for more than a third of all proceedings in England.
+Children in the North East are at greater risk of being subject to family court proceedings (both public and private) than in any other area in England (20.1% higher than the England and Wales average) (MoJ 2018).

+The North East and North West account for more than a third of all proceedings in England.
 This pattern remained consistent from 2010 to 2016.
 The same data shows that children in Wales are at greater risk of being subject to proceedings than any region in England and Wales-39.1% higher than the average (MoJ 2018).

 The pattern is largely similar when the data is broken down by law type.
 In both public and private law applications, Wales has a considerably higher rate of cases per child per 100,000 children compared to the England and Wales average.
-Similarly, the North West and North East had higher than average rates of cases per child per 100,000 children (MoJ 10 2 Regional boundaries come from the MoJ WATCh (2018) and PLATO (2019) analyses.
+Similarly, the North West and North East had higher than average rates of cases per child per 100,000 children (MoJ

+&lt;sup>2 Regional boundaries come from the MoJ WATCh (2018) and PLATO (2019) analyses.

 2018).
 In both law types, the number of cases per child per 100,000 children in the Midlands is slightly higher than the average in England and Wales, and London is considerably lower.

 Harwin et al. (2018) used Cafcass England public law data to determine the incidence rate of children being subject to s.31 proceedings.
 In 2016/17, the North East had the highest rate of children subject to s.31 proceedings (30 per 10,000), followed by the North West (27 per 10,000), and London had the lowest rate (18 per 10,000).
-In Wales, there is also regional variation in the number of newborns and infants entering s.31 proceedings, with a higher incidence rate in Swansea and South West Wales, followed by Cardiff and South East Wales, and with the lowest rate in North Wales (Alrouh et al. 2019).

 The MoJ PLATO tool provides data on the number of individual public law cases coming to court against the child population in the area (described as local demand), compared to local deprivation (measured using the Income Deprivation Affecting Children Index (IDACI) for England only).
-The data shows that between 2010 and 2018, most of the areas with high local demand have higher than average levels of deprivation (MoJ 2019).
+The data shows that between 2010 and 2018, most of the areas with high local demand have higher than average levels of deprivation (MoJ 2019a).

 To date, detailed research on the regional variations in family justice has overwhelmingly focused on public law proceedings.
-Cusworth et al. (2020) used Cafcass Cymru private law data to determine the incidence rate of private law applications per 10,000 family households across Wales.
-Swansea and South West Wales had the highest incidence rate (110 applications per 10,000), followed by Cardiff and South East Wales (91 per 10,000) and North Wales (71 per 10,000).
-This report also showed that the majority of private law applications are made by applicants living in the most deprived areas of Wales.
-Since the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) was introduced in 2012, which restricted legal aid for almost all private family law cases, there has been a drop in the number of applications being made by fathers living in the most deprived quintiles in Wales.
-Similar analysis is not yet available for private law proceedings in England.
+More needs to be done to explore whether similar trends exist in relation to private law proceedings.